openpnp/openpnp/Build-Log:-Cobalt.md

 ## April 20, 2013

 Lots of progress today.
 Got the frame built from 80/20 and squared up very nicely.
-Built two 100x50mm joining plates for 80/20 on the mill, which went really quick.
+Built four 100x50mm joining plates for 80/20 on the mill, which went really quick.
 Used a DTI to get the first Y rail parallel to the 80/20 within a mil and then used the DTI on the first rail to do the same to the second rail.
 Mounted the lead screw, bearings and Y stepper back up and the base is looking pretty nice.

 I figured out a way to quickly bolt a hunk of 80/20 to service as a temporary gantry so I can test the single sided drive.
 Tomorrow I'll cut a piece from my stock, bolt it up and test.
 If that does the trick I have two more plates to make to bolt the gantry to the Y axis and then I'll start on the X axis bearing blocks.